OutSystems/docs-howtos/src/development/data-grid/reactive/data-grid-react-api-ref.md

 RowNumber
 :   Type: mandatory, Integer.
-    Number of the row in which all classes are going to be removed.
+    Number of the rows from which all classes will be removed.

 ### RemoveClass { #Client_RemoveClass }